- Theater, Dance and Film NetworkTheater, Dance and Film Network

 Current Job Title: Playwright

-After two decades as a professor of American History and an author of nonfiction books and articles, I quit academia and in 2007 began a career in playwriting.
-I've written five full-length plays: a farce called TURTLES ALL THE WAY DOWN; a drama/comedy THE INVENTION OF THE LIVING ROOM; HAMILTON, a tragedy about Alexander Hamilton and his family; PLEASE LOCK ME AWAY, a dark comedy; and MOSES, THE AUTHOR, a comedy.
-I've also written numerous one-act comedies and dramas that have been produced in New York City, Los Angeles, Seattle, Austin and various regional/local theaters.
+After two decades as a professor of American History and an author of nonfiction books and articles, I left a tenured position in academia and in 2007 began a career in playwriting.
+I've written six full-length plays: a farce called TURTLES ALL THE WAY DOWN; a drama/comedy THE INVENTION OF THE LIVING ROOM; HAMILTON, a tragedy about Alexander Hamilton and his family; PLEASE LOCK ME AWAY, a dark comedy; MOSES, THE AUTHOR, a comedy; and DELETING DAD.
+I've also written numerous one-act comedies and dramas that have been produced in New York City, Los Angeles, Seattle, Austin, Denver, Albuquerque and various regional/local theaters.

 Turtles All the Way Down -- a farce set in the Oval Office in the year 2028